NASG

 (copyright © Bill Lane; used by permission)

 This photo was taken during a 2012 visit to Bill's layout.
-It shows how Bill did his layout's fascia.
+It shows how Bill did his layout's facia.
 This portion of the layout has scenery below the main line's track, which yields a very dramatic effect.
-The entire fascia is composed of the track plan, for easy control of the various turnouts.
+The entire facia is composed of the track plan, for easy control of the various turnouts.

 (copyright © Peter Vanvliet; used by permission)